yugal1107/frontend-user-table/README.md

 - **Shadcn UI**: A component library for building accessible and customizable UI components.
 - **TanStack Query**: A powerful data-fetching library for managing server-state in React applications.
 - **TanStack Table**: A headless utility for building powerful tables and data grids in React.
-- **Radix UI**: A set of low-level primitives for building accessible, high-quality design systems and web apps.
 - **Lucide Icons**: A set of beautiful and customizable icons for React.

 ## Installation